mirswamp/swamp-scarf-io/pythonJSON/README-JSONTOHASH.md

 ```

 #### METRICSUMMARYDATA
-MetricSummaryData contains information on all of the MetricSummaries listed in the SCARF file.
+MetricSummaryData contains information on all of the MetricSummaries listed in the JSON-SCARF file.
 All elements in this data structure are required therefore should always be present in the data structure.
 The only exceptions to this is if the Type of the metric is "language" or if a value of a metric in the Type was not a number, in which case only the Type and Count will be present in the summary.
 ```
 {
 MetricSummaries => [{